smithy-lang/smithy/docs/source/1.0/spec/core/prelude-model.rst

 All Smithy models automatically include a *prelude*.
 The prelude defines various simple shapes and every trait defined in the core specification.
-Shapes defined in the prelude can be referenced from within any namespace using a relative shape ID.
+When using the :ref:`IDL <idl>`, shapes defined in the prelude can be referenced from within any namespace using a relative shape ID.

 .. tip::